-Additionally, the Seller must:

-- Verify that all Critical Repairs have been addressed and provide evidence of completion to Freddie Mac prior to Freddie Mac's issuance of the Letter of Commitment or acceptance of the early rate-lock application - Prepare Loan Documents which include the applicable repair Rider to the Loan Agreement with specified completion dates and funded Reserves for all Priority Repairs and PR 90 repairs, as defined in Section 62.3(b)completion, reserve funding and other requirements for Capital Replacements and Repairs required by the Letter of Commitment, as applicable - Prepare f applicable, prepare a Repair Letter for all Operational Repairs, as defined in Section 62.3(b), that are if there are any identified by the property condition consultant, to be provided to the Borrower prior to or on the Origination Date - Each Priority Repair listed in the Loan Agreement, as required by the Letter of Commitment, must: - Clearly describe the work to be completed - Have a specific and realistic proposed completion date that reflects the urgency of the Priority Repair and the Borrower's plans and capacity - Be escrowed for when the total cost of all Priority Repairs exceeds 0.25 percent of the loan amount or \$25,000, whichever is greater - Seismic retrofits are excluded from the waiver calculation above.
+- Freddie Mac requires the Seller/Servicer to submit a property condition report (also commonly referred to as an engineering report) meeting the requirements of Section 62.3 before Freddie Mac will issue a Letter of Commitment or accept the early rate-lock application to purchase a Mortgage. - Once the Seller has received and reviewed Form 1105, the Seller must disclose to Freddie Mac any Critical Repairs, as defined in Section 62.3(b), including actual or suspected structural, mechanical, electrical or other material physical deficiencies or Mold at the Property and inform the Applicable Freddie Mac Multifamily Regional Office or the Multifamily TAH Underwriter of unusual or questionable conditions. - 3.
+Additionally, the Seller must: - Verify that all Critical Repairs have been addressed and provide evidence of completion to Freddie Mac prior to Freddie Mac's issuance of the Letter of Commitment or acceptance of the early rate-lock application - Prepare Loan Documents which include completion, reserve funding and other requirements for Capital Replacements and Repairs required by the Letter of Commitment, as applicable - If applicable, prepare a Repair Letter for all Operational Repairs if there are any identified by the property condition consultant, to be provided to the Borrower prior to or on the Origination Date - 4.
+Each Priority Repair listed in the Loan Agreement, as required by the Letter of Commitment, must: - Clearly describe the work to be completed - Have a specific and realistic proposed completion date that reflects the urgency of the Priority Repair and the Borrower's plans and capacity - Be escrowed for when the total cost of all Priority Repairs exceeds 0.25 percent of the loan amount or \$25,000, whichever is greater - Seismic retrofits are excluded from the waiver calculation above.
 Seismic retrofits must be escrowed at 125 percent of the estimated cost in the Seismic Risk Assessment, regardless of amount, as required in Section 64.14

-The most urgent Priority Repairs must be identified as PR-90 repairs Repairs on Form 1105, Property Condition Assessment, and completed within 90 days after the Origination Date.
+The most urgent Priority Repairs must be identified as PR-90 Repairs on Form 1105, Property Condition Assessment, and completed within 90 days after the Origination Date.
 All other Priority Repairs must be addressed as soon as possible and must be completed within 365 days after the Origination Date.